mjedmonds/mjedmonds.github.io/CS80/notes_md/ch1_intro.md

 The request/receive process

 - The server responds with another message, indicating what happened with the request
-  - HTTP/1.1 200 OK → indicates success
+  - HTTP/1.1 200 OK -> indicates success
-  - HTTP/1.1 404 Not found → indicates the resource could not be found
+  - HTTP/1.1 404 Not found -> indicates the resource could not be found

+## Web Basics

+The request/receive process

+- The server responds with another message, indicating what happened with the request
   - 100s = informational (continue, switching protocols)
   - 200s = success (ok, accepted, no content)
   - 300s = redirects, more action needed (multiple choices, use proxy, permanent redirect)